National Front (Iran): 1981 suppression

-On June 15, 1981, the National Front (Iran) and other secular opposition groups publicly criticized The Qisas Bill to Islamify the criminal justice system.
+On 15 June 1981, the National Front and other secular opposition groups publicly criticized The Qisas Bill to Islamify the criminal justice system.
 The bill outlined and codified penalties for various religious offenses, including stoning for adultery (zena), the death penalty for same-sex relations (lavat or mosahegheh), flogging for alcohol consumption, and execution for offenses such as spreading corruption on Earth (ifsad fi al-arz) or waging war against God (moharebeh).
 The National Front of Iran denounced the proposed law as “inhumane" and called upon the people of Tehran to participate in a demonstration for 15 June 1981.

 The clerical establishment interpreted these criticisms as a direct assault on Islam, the Quran, and divine law.
 In June 1981, Khomeini issued a series of religious decrees targeting critics, declaring that “those who oppose the essential laws of Islam” were apostates (murtad).
 He specifically condemned members of the National Front, accusing them of aligning with “infidels,” “communists,” and “religious hypocrites.”
 He denounced these groups as “enemies of Allah and Islam” who had “dug their graves with their own hands.”
 In his view, “anyone who calls God’s decree ‘inhuman,’ and anyone who describes Islam as ‘inhuman,’” was to be regarded as a kafir (infidel).

-In the meantime Hezbollahi members of the Revolutionary Guard and committees, men and women from the wards of south Tehran organized by the IRP machine poured into Ferdowsi Square, the designated meeting place for the rally.
+In the meantime Hezbollah members of the Revolutionary Guard and committees, men and women from the wards of south Tehran organized by the IRP machine poured into Ferdowsi Square, the designated meeting place for the rally.
 The large numbers of middle-class protesters and supporters of the National Front who also showed up were cowed into virtual silence.
 There was no organized demonstration, no speeches, no march.

 Leaders of the Liberation Movement and Banisadr had to make a public apology for supporting the Front's appeal on TV and the radio.